Tenpi/Defuser/readme.md

 - Train textual inversions, hypernetworks, lora, dreambooth, and new checkpoints.
 - Merge two or three checkpoints together.
 - Interrogate images with WDTagger, DeepBooru, or BLIP.
-- Auto tag and source train images with interrogator and saucenao.
+- Auto tag and source images with interrogator and saucenao.
 - Embed all train image sources into model files.
 - Save generation parameters as image metadata that can be recalled.
 - Upscale generated images using waifu2x, Real-ESRGAN, or Real-CUGAN.